search-oriented-conversational-ai/search-oriented-conversational-ai.github.io/_pages/scai-eval-2024.md

   overlay_image: /assets/images/bc.png
 ---

-### Synopsis
 What distinguishes a good search-oriented conversation with an AI from a bad one?
 Using a single aspect of conversations for evaluation fails to produce a complete picture, as aspects like information relevance, being true to some source, ease of understanding, and many more play a role.
-To assist researchers in evaluating their conversational search systems, this shared task calls to the community to collect a comprehensive evaluation suite: diverse example data, definitions and annotation guidelines for aspects to evaluate, and implemented evaluation metrics.
+To assist researchers in evaluating their conversational search systems, this shared task calls to the community to collect comprehensive evaluation resources: example data of diverse search-oriented conversations, definitions and annotation guidelines for aspects to evaluate, and implemented evaluation metrics.

 1. [Data](#data-submission).
-To capture the variety of search-oriented conversations (e.g., written or spoken, explorative or target-oriented), we seek contributions of one or more example conversations in a common format.
+To capture the variety of search-oriented conversations (e.g., written or spoken, explorative or target-oriented), we seek contributions of one or more example conversations in English and in a common format.
 2. [Aspect definitions](#aspect-definition-submission).
 To compile a comprehensive overview of aspects to evaluate search-oriented conversations by, we seek contributions in terms of definitions and guidelines for human ground-truth annotation.
 3. [Metrics](#metric-submission).
-To create a software package to easily evaluate search-oriented conversations, we seek software that attempts to automatically recreate human annotations for search-oriented conversations (see 2.).
+To create a software package for the evaluation of search-oriented conversations, we seek software that attempts to automatically recreate human annotations for search-oriented conversations (see 2.).

-You can submit both novel and already published material.
+You can submit both novel and already published material to one or more of the three categories.
 The submission process (see below) is open to allow for feedback and discussions from the start.
 All contributors will be invited to co-author a publication (in [SIGIR Forum](https://sigir.org/forum/)) that summarizes the collected evaluation suite.
 In preparation for discussions at the SCAI workshop and in the paper, we expect every co-author to invest a bit of their time (about two hours each) in February to annotate a few conversations according to the submitted guidelines.

 <a hreF="#">Register here</a> (TODO) to stay informed, <a href="https://www.tira.io/c/scai/8">discuss</a>, and participate!